Self-Directed IRA

 Using a Self-Directed IRA to Start a Business: The Basics

-To be clear, if you have an idea that you’re going to run your business from your garage, you probably shouldn’t use a Self-Directed IRA.
+To be clear, if you have an idea that you’re going to run your business from your garage, you probably shouldn’t use an IRA.
 An IRA, after all, is for retirement investments.
 A garage business is a personal investment—something you use personal assets for.
 If you were to place that business under your retirement account’s umbrella, the IRS could argue that you’re taking an early withdrawal on your retirement.
 That means painful taxes and fees.
 It’s far better to think of a business you start with a Self-Directed IRA as a separate, long-term investment.

 The Legal Implications of Starting a Self-Directed IRA Business